lpouillo/vm5k/docs/vm5k.rst

   -a ENV_FILE, --env_file ENV_FILE
-                        path to the Kadeploy environment file --forcedeploy         force the deployment of the hosts --nodeploy            consider that hosts are already deployed --host-munin          monitor hosts with munin --host-packages HOST_PACKAGES
+                        path to the Kadeploy environment file --forcedeploy         force the deployment of the hosts --nodeploy            consider that hosts are already deployed and configured --host-packages HOST_PACKAGES
                         comma separated list of packages to be installed on the hosts

 Virtual machines
 ^^^^^^^^^^^^^^^^